 Creating a Purchase Order with the "Date" type will look like that:

 For example, you can use the "Date" type to specify Quote Date in documents, set the Validity Date of an Order or Requisition or Expected Payment Date.

 Configurations of Documents Custom Field:

-- Enable - means it is currently used by the company.
-You can disable Custom Field if it's not needed;
+- Enable - means the company currently uses it.
+You can disable Custom Field if it's not needed.

 - Limit access to documents - if this switch is on, users will have access only to the documents with options assigned to them in User Management.

 For example, you have Departments with two options: Marketing and Development.
 The user has access only to the Marketing department.
 So if you put a tick on Limit access to documents — the user will only see documents assigned for Marketing.
 If the switch is off — the user will see documents for all departments but create/approve documents only for Marketing.

 Previously created documents will be available for users even if you deactivate access to their departments/projects.
 So, for example, if your user switches from Marketing to a Development department, all his old documents remain available.

 You can also set up where your Documents Custom Field will be available to select in: